kiwamizamurai/vscode-testrail/README.md

 # TestRail VSCode Extension

 > [!NOTE]
-> This project is entirely (99.9%) created using AI.
-I aim to learn the shortest and most optimal ways to use LLMs, including prompt techniques.
+> This project is unstable.
+I plan to conduct extensive refactoring and implement testing in the future, though the timeline remains undetermined.
+Should the system suddenly cease to function, please revert to a previous version.​​​​​​​​​​​

 <div align="center">